MTHFR Gene Mutation

 - Increase natural food folates found in uncooked leafy greens

-- Supplement with active forms of folate such as methylfolate and folinic acid
+- Supplement with active forms of folate such as methylfolate and folinic acid (see a top rated formula for MTHFR here).

-- Consider additional nutrients such as carnitine, CoQ10, DHA, krill oil.
-Probiotics, vitamin C, magnesium and phosphatidylcholine
+- Consider additional nutrients such as carnitine, CoQ10, DHA, krill oil, probiotics, vitamin C, magnesium and phosphatidylcholine

 - Eat well-balanced meals with protein